 Specific Skills Necessary for Your Career Path

 A skill is something you can do, say, or think right now.
 It’s what an employer expects you to bring to the workplace to improve the overall operations of the organization.
 In your Kuder Journey assessments, you learned more about your skills, interests and work values.
 Understanding your skills is an important piece of deciding which careers to explore or seeing if you might be right for a career path that you are interested in.
 Knowing your skills is also crucial to be able to sell yourself on a resume – whether you are just launching your career, looking to change to a new field, or advancing in a field you are already established in.

 Transferable Skills for Any Career Path

 Transferable (soft) skills may be used in multiple professions.
-They include, but are by no means limited to, skills listed below:
+They include, but are by no means limited to, skills and personal traits listed below:

 - Dependable and punctual (showing up on time, ready to work, not being a liability)